0ceal0t/BlenderAssist/README.md

 An add-on to import FFXIV animations into Blender and export custom ones for use in-game.
 Based on [AnimAssist](https://github.com/lmcintyre/AnimAssist), but much more scuffed.

 ## Requirements

 - [VC++2012 32-bit Redist](https://www.microsoft.com/en-us/download/details.aspx?id=30679#) (`VSU_4\vcredist_x86.exe`)
 - [Blender](https://www.blender.org/)
 - A way to replace an existing `.pap` files like Textools, Penumbra, or VFXEditor

 ## Installation
 Download the addon from the [releases](https://github.com/0ceal0t/BlenderAssist/releases).
 Go to `Edit > Preferences > Add-ons`, press "Install" and select the entire `.zip` file.
 Make sure to enable the add-on as well.

+> Note on updating: you may need to uninstall the add-on, restart Blender, and then re-install it

 ![image](https://user-images.githubusercontent.com/18051158/162598790-56386e08-6182-4691-90b3-ebfc0f88cf9f.png)